saz/puppet-memcached/README.md

 ```
 Starting with version 3.0.0, memcached will be listening on 127.0.0.1 only.
-This should make setups more secure (e.g. if there are no firewall rules are in place.
+This should make setups more secure (e.g. if there are no firewall rules in place).

 To change this behavior, you need to set listen_ip to '0.0.0.0'.
 ```